abachurin/ui-2048/README.md

 #### Update March 2023
 * I came back to this old Project to rewrite and restructure it taking into account skills and experience acquired over the last year.
 * It is now a proper scalable application with several independent components.
 The text below I leave mostly unchanged since 2020 for nostalgic reasons.

 #### Update May 2022
 * Two years after completion, I refactored the existing code and made some cosmetic improvements.
-Also, There is now a web interface for this project, which runs currently at https://robot2048.com
+* Also, There is a web interface for this project now, which runs currently at https://robot2048.com

 #### A Very Simple and Fast Reinforcement Learning Agent for the 2048 Game
 * Q-learning (kind of) with linear operator applied to some simple designed one-hot features as a value function, and the usual game score as a reward.
 After three days of training on 1 CPU core of an old Mac-book pro the Agent reaches 2048 in 84% of games, 4096 in 47%, 8192 - sometimes.
 Average score is around 45,000.
 * First time the 2048 tile appears after just 1-2 minutes of training.
 Robot plays a game to 2048 in about 1 second.
 This is my first project in Machine Learning, which took about three months to complete, still feels like magic to me! :)

 ##### The Goal
 In the course of doing this project I've quickly found out that other people already had achieved much better scores results in the past, when the game was popular.
 See this discussion: https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048